tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

             return App.render(request, 'list_dams.html', context)

 g.
-Test by going to the Dams page and clicking on the new ``Hydrograph Plot`` button in the table for a dam that has already been assigned a hydrograph.
+To test, navigate to the Dams page and click the "Hydrograph Plot" button for a dam with an assigned hydrograph.
+A new page displaying the dam's hydrograph should open.

 8. Dynamic Hydrograph Plot in Pop-Ups
 =====================================

-Add Hydrographs plot button to map pop-ups.
+Add a hydrographs plot button to map pop-ups.

 a.
-Update the ``HomeMap`` controller to include the hydrograph plot button in the pop-up:
+Update the ``HomeMap`` controller in ``controllers.py`` to include the hydrograph plot button in the pop-up:

     .. code-block:: python
         :emphasize-lines: 9, 13-35